for the olympics!

-Bandy succeeded in the Winter Universiade!
-Bandy recently participated in the Universiade for the first time.
-Yenisei arena in Krasnoyarsk was filled with thousands of spectators on many matches in both the tournament for women and men.
+Bandy succeeded in the Winter Universiade 2019!
+Bandy participated in the Universiade for the first time.
+Yenisei arena in Krasnoyarsk was filled with thousands of spectators with many matches in both the tournament for women and men.
 Bandy received a lot of attention and many who have never seen bandy experienced the sport as fascinating, easy to understand and filled with speed and drama.
-Many people in countries with winter sports find it obvious that bandy is part of the Olympic Games.
+Many people in countries with winter sports find it obvious that bandy should be part of the Olympic Games.
 As you can read more about here, the bandy is the second largest winter sport after ice hockey, counted in participants.

 Bandy will instantly expand the winter sports universe inside and outside the present Winter Olympic Universe.
 For the Sports Programs to become constitutive it needs to capture those sports in the geographies and demographics that actually involve in winter sports in a meaningful way.
 This is in the Sub Arctic Climate Zone.